ilinaya/ilinaia-smpp-performance/README.md

 Ilinaia SMPP Performance is distributed under the MIT License.
 You are free to use, copy, modify, merge, publish, distribute, sublicense, or sell copies of the software, provided that the copyright notice is preserved.
 See [`LICENSE`](./LICENSE) for the full text.

-© 2025 ilinaia.com — Alexey Ilinskiy.
+© 2025 ilinaia — Alexey Ilinskiy.